maple24/vta/README.md

 Go to the Robot Framework Language Server extension and go to extension settings In there you'll find: Robot > Language-server: Python

+## Structure
+- Helpers: pure functions/classes/apis in independent files, no relative import needed
+- Managers: higher level functions which use Helpers to buildup